simdutf/simdutf/README.md

 simdutf_warn_unused size_t maximal_binary_length_from_base64(const char16_t * input, size_t length) noexcept;

 /**
- * Convert a base64 input to a binary ouput.
+ * Convert a base64 input to a binary output.
  *
  * This function follows the WHATWG forgiving-base64 format, which means that it will
  * ignore any ASCII spaces in the input.
 You may provide a padded input (with one or two